firebase/firebase-admin-python/CONTRIBUTING.md

 pytest integration/ --cert path/to/service_acct.json --apikey path/to/apikey.txt
 ```

-### End to end testing for dynamic links.
+### End-to-End Testing for Dynamic Links.

-To run end to end tests for Firebase dynamic links follow these steps:
+To run end-to-end tests for Firebase dynamic links follow these steps:

-1. From the firebase console, create a short link under "Grow > Dynamic Links".
+1. From the [`Firebase Console`](https://firebase.corp.google.com/), create a short link in your project under "`Grow` > `Dynamic Links`".
 2. From your browser or phone, go to that short link and see that it redirects as desired.
 3. Wait up to 36 hours for stats to show up on the console.
 4. Create a file at `tests/data/dynamic_links_e2e_url.txt` containing the short link,